hbmatt/gallery-app-starter/README.md

 Empty character galleries will not show up on the homepage until an image has been added to it.
 To add an image to a gallery, log in and navigate directly to the gallery page (ex: https://yoursite.neocities.org/charactername).

-To add descriptions to your galleries, log in and navigate to the 'edit descriptions' page (ex: https://yoursite.neocities.org/admin/description/edit).
-The name you input must match the title on the character page exactly.
+To add descriptions to your galleries, log in and navigate to the gallery you wish to add a description to.

+To edit gallery descriptions or image names, click on the text you wish to edit and hit 'Enter' to save.
+Hitting 'Esc' will exit the edit textbox without saving any changes.

 ## Customizing Appearance